gvwilson/sensibleadventures/cloudherd/cloudherd.md

 that she had taken a moment earlier to do up her laces.
 Some of the broken cobbles had sharp edges, and if she lost a boot now, she'd never catch up.

-She reached the other end of the alley just in time to see the shadowy figure disappear around the edge of the tannery.
+As she reached the other end of the alley the shadowy figure disappeared around the corner of the shed where the villagers hung sheets of moss to dry for use in the outhouse.
 She hesitated for only a moment before sprinting after it, her boots splashing in shallow puddles of rainwater.
-Whoever she was chasing was bound to hear her---the only question was whether she could catch them first.
+Whoever she was chasing was bound to hear her, but maybe she could catch them first.

-She rounded the corner of the tanning shed a moment later.
-Her quarry was nowhere to be seen.
+When she rounded the corner, though, her quarry was gone.
 "Rot," she cursed.
 Left toward the trading hall, straight on toward the square, or right toward the vegetable patches and the gate?

 *Crack!* She shrieked with surprise as a bolt of lightning split the sky, then stomped her foot, angry at herself, the rain, and the world in general.
-She'd lost them.
+Whoever it was had gotten away.
 And by the time she got back, her mother was sure to give her the "what took you so long?" look that she hated so much.

 *Crack!* Another bolt of lightning left a dazzling scar on the night.
 That one had been close, she realized uneasily---too close.
-The lightnings must be nipping at the clouds that had fallen behind their herd.
+The lightnings must still be nipping at the clouds that had fallen behind their herd.
 She was suddenly glad that she wasn't airborne.
-She had only ever been on one night flight, when Granna Fee took her up on her nameday when she turned ten to show her a passing star.
+She had only ever been on one night flight, on her nameday the year before to look at stars with Granna Fee, and never in a storm.

 *CRACK!
-BOOM!* Noxy shrieked as the third bolt of lightning struck the weather duck spinning madly next to the fortress gate and shattered its wooden pole.
+BOOM!* Noxy shrieked as the third bolt of lightning struck the weather duck that stood next to the fortress gate and shattered its wooden pole.
 Splinters flew in all directions to clatter off roofs and cobblestones.

 One smoking scrap bounced off a chimney and clattered through a window whose